You are here because you have asked yourself the question so many other Velosurance clients have which is, “How to value your bike.”

 The answer is a question...
 How much money will it take to replace the insured bike with the same or a similar bike?

-The Velosurance policy is a replacement cost policy which means that if you crash your 5 year old frame we will buy you a new replacement frame.
+The Velosurance policy is a replacement cost policy which means that if your 5 year old frame is damaged beyond repair we will buy you a new replacement frame.
 If you crash your 5 year old bike and destroy the bike’s 5 year old components we will buy you new components.
 New for old, up to the bike’s insured value.

 It’s easy.
 You can choose to insure the bike for either: